simonscmap/CMAP_docs/_build/html/_sources/catalog/datasets/Modis_AOD.rst.txt

 | :ref:`Modis_AOD`              | |sat|    | Observation |     1° X 1°            |Monthly Gridded    |  2002-07-01         | 2019-02-01          |
 +-------------------------------+----------+-------------+------------------------+-------------------+---------------------+---------------------+

+Dataset Description
+*******************

+The MODIS AOD dataset in CMAP is a monthly averaged 1x1 degree gridded surface level dataset.
+Aerosol Optical Depth is a measurement of the optical scattering caused by airborne atmospheric particles.
+Sources of these particles include: volcanic ash, wildfire smoke, windblown sand and dust.
+The **MODIS MYD08_M3** dataset is a satellite derived level-3 gridded product.
+Monthly AOD values are averaged over 1x1 degree pixels.

 Table of Variables
 ******************